MarcelDevauxBastard/pixivScraper/README.md

 * `dlUsers` Downloads the artworks of a list of users from a text file of user ids.
 * `help` Shows information about pixivScraper commands.

-The following additional parameters come into effect for most commands :
+The following additional parameters come into effect for most commands:
 * `-d <destination>` Specifies where the ressources should be downloaded.
 * `-l <path to the list>` Specifies the path to a list of imageUrls/illustrationIds/userIds we want to download.
 * `-p <parallel downloads>` Specifies the maximum concurrent downloads to process.